 We have adapted our retreat format so that you can make the retreat from your own home.
-We will use this format until we can again offer in-person events.
+We will use this format for those who cannot attend in-person events.
 You will still meet daily with a spiritual director for a personalized retreat experience.

 There will be a couple of retreat directors available to you, including me.
 You can make a reservation — there is a $10 registration fee

 [Fr.
 Ron Will, a Precious Blood priest and spiritual director, is a graduate of Catholic Theological Union and Creighton University’s School of Christian Spirituality.
 He has a special interest in helping form intentional disciples of Jesus, encouraging others to go spiritually deep-sea diving to explore a deeper relationship with God, and walking with people as they dive into the ocean of God’s mystery actually experiencing God rather than simply dipping one’s toe into the water.]